Get Updates

 Details

-Life throws challenges at everyone, and sometimes, children find themselves in situations where their parents can't provide the care they need.
-For these children, Goa's Department of Women & Child Development has a scheme called Vatsalaya Foster Care.
-It's designed to ensure these kids get a safe and supportive temporary home.
+Life throws challenges at every family, and sometimes, children find themselves in situations where their parents can't provide the care they need.
+That's where the Foster Care Scheme (Vatsalaya) comes in.
+Launched by the Department of Women & Child Development in Goa, this scheme is a ray of hope, offering a supportive temporary home for children facing tough times.

 Who Can Benefit From This Scheme?